 Attendence is free.
 For more information, visit their website.

 8. Chicago Air and Water Show

-On August 21st-22nd, head over to North Avenue Beach to see daredevil pilots, jets, and flying teams performing for the crowds below.
+Head over to North Avenue Beach and the lakefront to see daredevil pilots, jets, and flying teams performing for the crowds below.

 This Chicago tradition since 1959 features civilian and military pilots doing amazing stunts.

 Events take place over August 21st and August 22nd.
 Admission is free and the stunts and activities go on from 10:00 AM - 3:00 PM both days.

 This is a great activity for the whole family!

 Chicago loves to celebrate and hold festivals during the summer months.